 Social media and its best practices may represent a shifting goal.
 There are some areas in which best practices do exist.
 The first best practice is to remember that you are a ministry professional even when you are on Social Media.
 Therefore, think that for the person reading a post it is in the voice of the Pastor, District Superintendent, Bishop, Church leader or other Ministry Professional that is being heard.

 When communicating with parishioners, the ministry professional should not delete those communications.
-Ministry professionals should seek and receive permission from parents/guardians before communicating with minors on social media, and all communications should be saved.
+Ministry professionals should seek and receive permission from parents/guardians before communicating with minors on social media; and all communications should be saved.
 Disappearing message applications and services should not be used by ministry professionals to communicate with parishioners, clients, youth or about church business or professional matters.
 As technology changes, our guiding principle of social media use must be: “Does this further the work of the Church and does it meet the high ethical standards of our calling?”

 Because the Church is a place for healing and justice, it must recognize, prevent, and stop sexual misconduct and harassment.
 As a part of the covenant community of faith, all ministry professionals and laity bear sacred responsibility to address sexual misconduct and harassment as they become aware of such behavior.
 Both laity and ministry professionals bear responsibility for confronting one another with knowledge of sexual misconduct and harassment.
-Ministry professionals, in particular, are called not only to confront one another but to report sexual misconduct and harassment to the district superintendent and/or the Bishop.
+Ministry professionals in particular are called not only to confront one another but to report sexual misconduct and harassment to the district superintendent and/or the Bishop.
 Relevant State Mandatory reporting laws should also be followed.
-Every complaint will be taken seriously.
+Every written and signed complaint will be taken seriously.
 When the covenant of trust has been broken by instances of sexual misconduct or harassment, there is pain and disruption throughout the covenant community.
-In those instances, the whole community is called to encourage and support an aggrieved person, care for one committing the offense and initiate complaint procedures as outlined in ¶361 and ¶2701 through ¶2719 in The Book of Discipline of The United Methodist Church, 2016.
+In those instances, the whole community is called to encourage and support an aggrieved person, care for one committing the offense and initiate complaint procedures as outlined in ¶361 and ¶2701 through ¶2719 in The Book of Discipline of the United Methodist Church, 2016.